seba230903/holbertonschool-simple_shell/README.md

 # C - simple shell

 This project was made at the end of the fisrt trimester in holberton school.
-The target of this project is to make our own shell.
+The target of this project is to make our own functional shell.

 ## Description